jlcarr/LeetCode/README.md

 - **Memory**: 16.56 MB
 - **Solution**: We can just do a string compare, by slicing the record to extract the age.

+### Problem 2696
+- **Name**: Minimum String Length After Removing Substrings
+- **Runtime**: 47 ms
+- **Memory**: 16.55 MB
+- **Solution**: We can use a stack to keep track of the last time we see an 'A' or 'C' and then if a matching 'B' or 'D' comes along we can pop from the stack and decrement our expected size of the result.
+If an unmatching letter comes along it will block the rest of the stack, so we can reset the stack to being empty.

 ### Problem 2707
 - **Name**: Extra Characters in a String
 - **Runtime**: 144 ms